-Therefore, in what ways could a continually increasing runoff curve be managed in a manner that will avoid the low-lying stream/wetland areas while allowing for reasonable use of property (Figure AF2)?
+Therefore, the question remains, in what ways could a continually increasing runoff curve be managed in a manner that will avoid the low-lying stream/wetland areas while allowing for reasonable use of farmed property?
 The burden to manage for quantity (as opposed to just quality) entirely in uplands can be enormous and require a greater deal of dedicated property for storage.
 Indeed, this can be, and is, required in more unaltered and pristine watersheds as an alternative to in-stream SWM structures.